 - Underwriter’s Laboratories also provides ratings under “UL Recognized” for products containing UL-rated power supplies.
 You may also find “UL Canada” devices for the equivalent Canadian subsidiary.

-- Additionally, the Canadian Standards Association (CSA) works with UL to denote products acceptable under Canadian safety regulations.
+- Canadian Standards Association (CSA) works with UL to denote products acceptable under Canadian safety regulations.

 - CE is the European Union’s safety certification marking, which has existed for over 30 years.
 Among other safety features, their standards include the low voltage directive, which prevents devices from exceeding 1000 volts in either AC or DC power.